August 2023 Night Sky Astronomy Targets

 M56 and M57 in Lyra

-Messier 56 is relatively easy to find because it lies roughly halfway along the line from Albireo (Beta Cygni) to Sulafat (Gamma Lyrae).
+Messier 56 is relatively easy to find because it lies roughly halfway from Albireo (Beta Cygni) to Sulafat (Gamma Lyrae).
 The cluster can be a challenge in binoculars because it is quite dim and does not have a bright core.
 In large binoculars, it appears as a fuzzy patch or an out-of-focus star.
-To resolve it into individual stars, you need an 8-inch or larger telescope.
+You need an 8-inch or larger telescope to resolve it into individual stars.

-M57 is the Ring Nebula is a planetary nebula located in Lyra.
+M57 is the Ring Nebula, a planetary nebula located in Lyra.
 The nebula cannot be resolved in small binoculars and is best seen in 8-inch and larger telescopes.
 Even smaller telescopes will reveal the nebula's ring shape, while medium-sized instruments will also show its interior hole.

 Related ArticlesThese articles may also be of interest to you